cloudify-cosmo/docs.getcloudify.org/content/manager/using-secrets.md

 Secret Store Management is performed via the System Resources page in the Web interface.

 1. Click **Create** in the Secret Store Management widget.
-2. Insert the secret's key, value (or select the secret file from your file repository) and visibility.
+2. Insert the secret key, the value (or select the secret file from your file repository) and the visibility level.

 ![Create Secret]({{ <img "manager/create_secret_dialog.png"> }})

-3. Click on **Create**.
+3. Click **Create**.
-4. To update the secret's visibility click on the visibility icon in key cell.
+4. To change the visibility level for the secret, click on the visibility icon in key cell.

 ![View Secret]({{ <img "manager/secret_view.png"> }})